wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 the same changes to this version, then we no longer get any scaling on this benchmark, and there are no conflicts that take any substantial time.

-[Armin: There are two possible reactions to a conflict.
+*Comment by Armin: There are two possible reactions to a conflict.
 We can either abort one of the two threads, or (depending on the circumstances) just pause the current thread until the other one commits, after which the thread will likely be able to continue.
 The tool ``print_stm_log.py`` did not report conflicts that cause pauses.
 It has been fixed very recently.
-Chances are that on this test it would report long pauses and point to locations that cause them.]
+Chances are that on this test it would report long pauses and point to locations that cause them.*

 Part 2: a more interesting benchmark: A-star